Diamonds Are Invincible

 "Michael Jackson x Mark Ronson: Diamonds Are Invincible", often shortened to just "Diamonds Are Invincible", is a song by Michael Jackson and Mark Ronson.
-The mashup was released digitally on August 29, 2018 on what would have been Jackson's 60th birthday.
+The mashup was released digitally on what would have been Jackson's 60th birthday, August 29, 2018.

 Background and release

 On August 29, 2018, for the celebration of Jackson's 60th birthday, "Diamonds Are Invincible" premiered worldwide.
-The song is a mash-up composed of eight of Jackson's songs—"Don't Stop 'Til You Get Enough", "Wanna Be Startin' Somethin'", "Billie Jean", "Smooth Criminal", "Remember the Time", "Human Nature", "You Rock My World" and "The Way You Make Me Feel".
+The song is a mash-up composed of eight of Jackson's hit songs—"Don't Stop 'Til You Get Enough", "Wanna Be Startin' Somethin'", "Billie Jean", "Smooth Criminal", "Remember the Time", "Human Nature", "You Rock My World" and "The Way You Make Me Feel".